q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 The test case's second step verifies that the search field is empty.
 The `ValueAttribute` Question gets the "value" of the text currently inside an input field.
 (Note: this is different from regular element text, which uses the `Text` Question.)
-To use `ValueAttribute`, add the following line to `TestDuckDuckGoSearch`:
+To use `ValueAttribute`, add the following line to `TestDuckDuckGoWebSearch`:

 ```csharp
 string text = actor.AsksFor(ValueAttribute.Of(SearchPage.SearchInput));